tuankhoin/toilet-pandemia/README.md

 ## Modelling Objects and Entities

+### Object Modelling

+**Third-Party**

+To conserve time and focus on gameplay elements, many of the gameplay assets were sourced from third parties online:

+- Gun sourced from the 'Sci-Fi Weapons' free pack at https://devassets.com/assets/sci-fi-weapons/
+- Flashlight sourced from...
+- The supermarket environment sourced from...

+To ensure a consistent aesthetic for the game in spite of these different sources of objects, the toon shader (see below) was utilized for all objects.

+**Custom-Made**

+<u>Karens</u>

+The Karens were modelled utilizing a simple custom-made texture superimposed on a default 'Minecraft Steve' object, sourced from ....
+The textures were custom-made, and we felt that their utilization solely for the Karen's meant that they sharply contrasted with the rest of the game aesthetic, making them clearly identifiable to any player.

+To further distinguish them, Karen's were given a fog shader (see below) of differing colors, a different size, and potentially given a particle system (see below), depending on their strength.
+The objective of this was to make it clear for the player the relative strengths of the different Karen's present in the game.

 ### Object Pooling

-In order to maintain efficiency for CPU and avoid continuous calls of `Instanstiate()` and `Destroy()`, an object pool is created in order to keep game objects reusable.
-The common mechanisim goes as follows (based on [pooling tutorial by Mark Placzek](https://www.raywenderlich.com/847-object-pooling-in-unity)):
+In order to maintain efficiency for CPU and avoid continuous calls of `Instantiate()` and `Destroy()`, an object pool is created in order to keep game objects reusable.
+The common mechanism goes as follows (based on [pooling tutorial by Mark Placzek](https://www.raywenderlich.com/847-object-pooling-in-unity)):

 * A pool of chosen data structure (in this project: `List`) type is created to store objects of a specified number.
 ```C#